distributed-system-analysis/smallfile/README.md

   data from these runs.
 The start-time field is the time that the file operation started, down to microsecond resolution.
 The response time field is the file operation duration down to microsecond resolution.
+ * --output-json - if specified then write results in JSON format to the specified pathname for easier postprocessing.
  * --remote-pgm-dir – don't need to specify this unless the smallfile software lives in a different directory on the target hosts and the test-driver host.
  * --pause -- integer (microseconds) each thread will wait before starting next